MicrosoftDocs/azure-docs/articles/azure-arc/kubernetes/agent-upgrade.md

 ## Manually upgrade agents

-If you've disabled automatic upgrade, you can manually initiate upgrades for the agents by using the `az connectedk8s upgrade`.
+If you've disabled automatic upgrade, you can manually initiate upgrades for the agents by using the `az connectedk8s upgrade` command.
 When doing so, you must specify the version to which you want to upgrade.

 Azure Arc-enabled Kubernetes follows the standard [semantic versioning scheme](https://semver.org/) of `MAJOR.MINOR.PATCH` for versioning its agents.
 Each number in the version indicates general compatibility with the previous version:

 * **Major versions** change when there are incompatible API updates or backwards-compatibility may be broken.
 * **Minor versions** change when functionality changes are backwards-compatible to other minor releases.